Kaiyan2015/leetcode-practice/README.md

 # leetcode-practice

-This repo is just used for practice code for leetcode
+This repo is only used for cod practice for leetcode.

+By KY